-A big decision for managers is when to mentor and when to coach and this is an on-going and complex discussion between directive and non-directive coaches.
-In a nutshell, coaching sceptics will ask: if you know the answer why on earth would you not want to share it?
-Coaches will respond: how do I know that I know the answer?
-What has previously worked for me may not necessarily work for others.
+A big decision for managers is when to mentor and when to coach; this can be a complex and subjective dilemma.
+Coaching sceptics will ask: if you know the answer why on earth would you not want to share it with your report?
+Coaches will respond: how do I know that I 'know' the answer?
+What has previously worked for me will not necessarily work for others.

-Let's run with the idea that a manager does know the answer but chooses to hold it back - at least for a while; by asking the right questions the manager gives the direct report a chance to reach the answer and maybe produce a few more options, some of which may be even better.
+Let's run with the idea that I believe I do know the answer but choose to hold it back - at least for a while; by asking the right questions I give my report a chance to reach the answer I have and maybe produce a few more options, some of which may be even better.
 In pure coaching, final choice always lies with the report - even if the coach has offered a 'suggestion' that can sit on the table with all the other ideas.
 Empowerment is heightened and ownership of the process that led to the answer and hence the action plan that follows is that much greater.
-'Players' are both surprised and inspired by their own creativity.
+Players are both surprised and inspired by their own creativity.
 Why would a manager not want to give their report the chance to feel that good about themselves at work?

-Of course there are times when Mentoring does have a specific role to play: when speed is of the essence or in a consultancy capacity when lesser experienced staff members are honing their written skills or are involved in intricate communication strategies.
+There are times when Mentoring does have a specific role to play: when speed is of the essence or in a consultancy capacity when lesser experienced staff members are honing their written skills or are involved in intricate communication strategies.
 Written work comes with practice and experience; important meetings can sometimes have links to other key discussions going on in the business and there may be some subtle political undertones.
 In these situations players would be wise to consult those who already have the t-shirt.
-Other instances might include the passing on of technical knowledge - e.g. software, hardware, legislative, regulatory etc.

 When discussing the rationale for coaching, for me there are three broad reasons to coach: Communication; Change; Concern; and they all fall under the popular coaching umbrella of 'improving performance'.
 Let's look at each in turn: